7Koris/MARS-Metagenomics-PDF-Tools/README.md

                         Minimum coverage trim mean value to consider a taxon ID as an outlier.
 Outliers will be written to a separate PDF where trim_mean <= min_trim_mean (default: 0.0)
   -p TRIM_PROPORTION, --trim-proportion TRIM_PROPORTION
-                        Proportion of sorted coverage data to trim from both ends for outlier detection (default: 0.03) -s, --sort            An additional sorted PDF containing both outlier and non-outlier data will be written.
-Takes longer to generate. (default: False)
-  -v, --verbose         Verbose mode (default: False)
+                        Proportion of sorted coverage data to trim from both ends for outlier detection (default: 0.03) -v, --verbose         Verbose mode (default: False)
 ```